 They’re incredibly beautiful animals, with a huge amount of variation in their colouring and markings, with each dog’s colouring being as distinctive as a fingerprint.
 An encounter with a pack of wild dog in the wild is one of the most special experiences you can have in the African bush.

 Our volunteers are able to contribute to African wild dog conservation through a number of our projects.
 Our Game Ranger Experience project in the Greater Kruger National Park is based in an area with significant wild dog activity.
-Sightings are fairly frequent, which means that there are often opportunities to monitor their movement and behavior, and as a volunteer on this project you’ll also be a part of conserving this part of their range in the area, which is a crucial part of wild dog conservation given the very large areas they require to survive.
+Sightings are fairly frequent, which means that there are often opportunities to monitor their movement and behaviour, and as a volunteer on this project you’ll also be a part of conserving this part of their range in the area, which is a crucial part of wild dog conservation given the very large areas they require to survive.

 Our Okavango Wilderness Project, based in one of the African wild dog’s greatest remaining sanctuaries, offers ample opportunities to encounter wild dog in their natural habitat.
 Several packs move around the vicinity of the study area, and as a member of this project you’ll contribute towards recording their numbers and movements through sightings and spoor surveys.
 As with our Game Ranger Experience, you’ll also help to ensure the continued conservation of these critical areas, which form part of one of this species’ most important remaining habitats.

 Another key wild dog conservation area is Namibia, where numbers have historically been relatively low but stable.
 As numbers have fallen across the rest of the continent, the 300 – 600 individuals that call Namibia home have become increasingly important, making up between 5-10% of Africa’s entire population.
-Our project in Namibia, the Magetti Wild dog and Elephant Protection Project, is specifically focused on wild dog conservation.
+Our project in Namibia, the Mangetti Wild dog and Elephant Protection Project, is specifically focused on wild dog conservation.
 As a volunteer on this project, you’ll be involved in reducing conflict between the area’s wild dog population and local livestock farmers, thereby helping to ensure that this important African wild dog population continues to be able to survive.